b-ritta-ny/horror-flix/README.md

 ## General dependencies.

 Node.js, npm, Rails, and PostgreSQL should be installed on your machine.
-Other project dependencies and versions can be found in the package.json file once you have cloned the project repository.
+Other project dependencies and versions can be found in the package.json file once you have cloned the project repository

 ### Installing